fxyxhf/fxyxhf.github.io/_pages/about.md

 - *2021.09 - 2025.06*, B.S.
 Jilin University, Measurement and Control Technology and Instruments.

 # 🔥 News
-- *2024.12*: &nbsp;🎉🎉 I independently completed an open innovation experiment on road detection in remote sensing images based on convolutional neural networks.
+- *2024.12*: &nbsp;🎉🎉 I independently completed an open innovation experiment on road detection in remote sensing images based on convolutional neural networks(excellent conclusion).
 - *2024.11*: &nbsp;🎉🎉 I have received an offer to attend the winter school at Hanyang University.
 - *2024.11*: &nbsp;🎉🎉 I have officially started using and updating my academic homepage.
 - *2024.09*: &nbsp;🎉🎉 I successfully applied for graduate studies at Harbin Institute of Technology.